 Tax-Free Earnings when You’re Self-Employed

 On the other hand, if you are doing two jobs and one of them is self-employed, the case becomes a little complex in this scenario.
 You are eligible to get only one personal allowance.
-This depends on HMRC as to how they view your source of income.
+This depends on HMRC as to how they views your source of income.
 As well as which one is considered the main source of your income.
 Usually, people consider their main employment according to their earnings.
 By this, we mean to consider the job that is giving you more earnings as your main employment.

 Moreover, the tax code is a simple way to figure this out and be clear about your main employment.

-Self-Employment Tax for self-employed Individuals
+Self-Employment Tax for Self-Employed Individuals

 In case you are a self-employed individual, you will pay the same amount of income tax as you do for your employed income.
 Are you now wondering about the rate of income tax?
 This also depends on the amount of money you make as earnings.
 In case your limit is somewhere between £0 to £12,570, you will have to pay no tax on the trading profits you are making.
-If your limit is between £12,571 to £50,270, you will pay 20% which is the basic rate of tax on the trading profits.
+If your limit is between £12,571 to £50,270, you will pay 20%, which is the basic rate of tax on the trading profits.

-In case of the higher rate, you will pay 40% tax on your profits if you are between £50,271-£150,000 figure.
+In case of the higher rate, you will pay 40% tax on your profits if you are between £50,271-£150,000.
 Furthermore, if you cross the limit of £150,000, you will have to pay additional tax.
 That is 45% of your trading profits.
 Always remember to consider your tax bracket when you plan to pay the tax.
 It is vital to understand what is the tax rate according to your trading profits to pay the right amount of tax.

 The Bottom Line